 Workshops (varies, depending on needs)

-Post-pandemic, I will again offer private yoga instruction, Reiki, Meditation and Thai Yoga Massage.
+Post-pandemic, I will again offer private yoga instruction, Reiki, and Meditation.
 Private yoga together begins with a comprehensive assessment and discussion of your current or past yoga practice, movement and learning goals.
 No prior experience in any of these is required.
 New students are always welcome!